TheKiwiGivi/budget_and_savings/README.md

 I chose not to include security as part of the scope.

-I did not use the currency value
+I did not use the currency value.

+I did not created branches for such a small project.

 For easy testing, no data persistence has been made (could be made by adding volumes), meaning that all data resets when postgres container restarts.